nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/nuxeo-file-system-exporter.md

 ## Customization

-If you want to go further you can decide to contribute to the extension point &ldquo;exportLogic&rdquo; with a custom class to have a new way of export:
+If you want to go further you can decide to contribute to the extension point `exportLogic` with a custom class to have a new way of export:

 *   Export only documents of type &ldquo;File&rdquo;
 *   Override existing documents (not using the timestamp prefix anymore)